atitsbest/resume/CV.md

 - Build/Designed Backend Software for massive Ecommerce Frontend to support merchants in multiple countries using ASP.Net MVC and Knockout.JS
 - Modernized highly customizable legacy Ecommerce Frontend (design and development) to look and feel modern and trustworthy, without changing the complex markup/javascript.

-### Veritas

-- Provisioned a scalable and resilient infrastructure (Amazon AWS) utilizing Docker and Fargate (and VPC, Subnets, VPN, SQS, Lambda Functions, ...).
-- Build a fully automated CI/CD pipeline using BitBucket and AWS CodeBuild and CodePipeline.
-- Consulted on Domain Driven Design for an upcoming large scale project.
-- Execute software integration strategy.

 ## Infoniqa GmbH 2007 - 2013